 How are places allocated?

-You can view a summary of how September 2019 places have been allocated at oversubscribed schools.
+You can view a summary of how September 2021, 2022 and 2023 places were allocated at oversubscribed schools.

-Staffordshire County Council does not operate a first preference first or first come first served policy - this is in accordance with the law.
-This means that every school listed in your application will be considered separately and fairly against the individual school’s published admission arrangements.
+Schools does not operate a first preference first or first come first served admissions policy - this is in accordance with the law.
+This means that every school listed in your application has been considered separately and fairly against the individual school’s published admission arrangements.

-If you could be offered a place at more than one preferred school against the published admission criteria, a place has been allocated at your highest preferred school.
-If a place could not be offered at any of your preferred schools, a place has been allocated at a school where places are still available
+If you can be offered a place at more than one preferred school against the published admission arrangements, a place will be allocated at your highest preferred school.
+If a place cannot be offered at any of your preferred schools, a place will be allocated at a school where places are still available.

 How can I find out the catchment school for a certain address?

-We have a search facility to enable you to check the catchment schools for various addresses.
+We have a search facility to enable you to check the catchment schools for various addresses and view an individual school catchment area.
 Your nearest school may not be your catchment area school.
-Please note there is no guaranteed admission to your catchment area school, allocations will be dependent on the availability of spaces in the relevant year group.
+Please note: there is no guaranteed admission to your catchment area school, allocations will be dependent on the availability of spaces in the relevant year group.
 Catchment areas are also subject to review and may alter from year to year.
 There are some schools in Staffordshire who do not operate a catchment area for admissions purposes.

 What is the relevance of a published admission number?

 Each school has a published admission number (PAN), which is the maximum number of pupils that the school can admit taking into account the accommodation and resources available.
-Each school’s PAN can be found within the admissions arrangements or in the information provided by the school search facility.
+Each school’s published admissions number can be found within the admission arrangements or in the Information to Parents Booklet.

 What is infant class size legislation?